gh0x0st/pt_phone_home/README.md

 In particular we will illustrate three different techniques that you can implement to control when your payload is to be made visible.
 Each of these techniques leverage information that's normally transmitted between a web client and web server during a simple _GET_ request.

 The first method we'll introduce is restricting access to our payload based on the IP address of the web client that our web page is able to extract from the _GET_ request.
-Lets take a look at how to accomplish this.
+Let's take a look at how to accomplish this.
 Our code consists of a function called _callerIp_ that takes in a single parameter called _$caller_ which we'll use to pass the value of the IP address that we want to find.

 Our function then looks to see if an IP address has been stored in one of three values within the global variable _$_SERVER_, which is automatically set when a client communicates with our page.
 The first two values, _HTTP_CLIENT_IP_ and _HTTP_X_FORWARDED_FOR_ are spoofable headers that are typically set when the request comes from a proxy server, which we are including here intentionally.
 The third value, _REMOTE_ADDR_ is the address retrieved during the TCP handshake between the client and server.